Coconut Flour Oatmeal Cookies

 Step One: Preheat the oven to 350 degrees.

-Step Two: Mix the butter and sweetener in a large bowl.
-Add the remaining ingredients.
-It should be a bit crumbly looking but still stick together when forming into a cookie.
+Step Two: Mix the butter and sweetener in a large bowl with a hand mixer.
+Add the remaining dry ingredients and wet ingredients.
+The batter should be a bit crumbly but still stick together when forming into a cookie.

 If you want to add in any mix-ins, now is the time.
 Just add and stir.

-Step Three: Make 24 cookies using a medium cookie scoop and put the cookie dough balls on the prepared baking sheets.
+Step Three: Make 24 cookies using a medium cookie scoop and put 12 cookie dough balls on each prepared cookie sheet.
 Press to flatten.

 Variations